aluisrodriguezr/aluisrodriguezr/README.md

 **Computer Engineer (Software/Hardware)**

-I'm Luis, a Senior Computer Engineer at the University of Central Florida (GO KNIGHTS!).
+Hello everyone!
+For some background about me, I am a Senior Computer Engineer at the University of Central Florida (GO KNIGHTS!).
 My passion lies in the dynamic world of computer engineering, with a primary focus on the software side.
 Over the course of my academic journey, I've had the opportunity to delve into diverse projects and technologies, honing my skills in software development.

 ## 🎓 Education